Limones-07/theme-manager/docs/source/configuration/configuration.rst

 The first is used to tell `theme-manager` what to do when trying to modify a setting from a specific application.
 For example, it specifies what is the file and `JSON` entry `theme-manager` needs to modify to mofidy the theme of VS Code.
 These instructions are called `enabling procedures`.
-Some popular applications like

 The second is used to specify which applications a theme supports and which procedure needs to be executed to enable itself.